 The only requirement in clause 8.1 for documented information is to retain or maintain documented information as necessary to provide confidence that the processes have been carried out as required.
 Organizations should also consider maintaining documented information describing the operational processes and how they are to be carried out.
 The requirement to plan, implement, and control the processes needed to meet the requirements for the provision of products and services would be very difficult to achieve if documented information is not created and maintained for all processes of the QMS

 The focus of clause 8.1 is on controls governing the making of product to meet customer requirements and all the QMS processes that, directly or indirectly, make this happen.
-Operation processes may include customer related processes (sales and marketing), design and development, production, shipping, receiving, packaging, measurement, and monitoring of product and processes, etc., whether performed onsite or off-site.
+Operation processes may include customer-related processes (sales and marketing), design and development, production, shipping, receiving, packaging, measurement, and monitoring of product and processes, etc., whether performed onsite or off-site.
 Some of the support processes that come to bear on Operations include document control, record control, human resources, infrastructure provision and maintenance, IT, purchasing and materials management, laboratory services and control of monitoring and measuring devices, business planning, etc. The output of Operation planning may be implemented in many different ways.
 It does not necessarily have to be all in one document, but may sometimes include several documents such drawings, machine set-up, inspection criteria, process sheets, etc. These must be readily available to those performing these processes.

 You may also consider using a specific product, contract or project quality plans to accomplish this.
-Your quality plans should include the processes needed, process sequence and control parameters, specific resources needed to make, verify and deliver product, product acceptance criteria and quality objectives, product, and process monitoring and measurement controls, plans to control and correct any product or process nonconformities, reference to support processes, documents needed such as work instructions or engineering specifications, etc. and details of records to be kept.
+Your quality plans should include the processes needed, process sequence and control parameters, specific resources needed to make, verify and deliver the product, product acceptance criteria and quality objectives, product, and process monitoring and measurement control plans to control and correct any product or process nonconformities, reference to support processes, documents needed such as work instructions or engineering specifications, etc. and details of records to be kept.
 Focus on defect prevention in planning the controls for product realization.
-Quality objectives may include defect rates, scrap rates, etc. Requirements or criteria for the product may include physical properties, dimensional, functional, etc, and their related measurements, tolerances and acceptance levels.
-In many instances, depending on the nature of the product, the customer may specify objectives and requirements and criteria for the product realization processes as well.
+Quality objectives may include defect rates, scrap rates, etc. Requirements or criteria for the product may include physical properties, dimensional, functional, etc, and their related measurements, tolerances, and acceptance levels.
+In many instances, depending on the nature of the product, the customer may specify objectives and requirements, and criteria for the product realization processes as well.
 You must identify and document all processes addressing this clause as part of your QMS.
 For these processes, you must also identify what specific documents are needed for effective planning, operation, and control of production processes.
-These documents may include contracts, specifications, orders, product quality plans, work instructions, a documented procedure, etc., combined with unwritten practices, procedures and methods.
+These documents may include contracts, specifications, orders, product quality plans, work instructions, a documented procedure, etc., combined with unwritten practices, procedures, and methods.
 Look at the risks related to your product, processes, and resources in determining the nature and extent of documented controls you need to have.
 Where any of the product realization processes are done off-site (e.g. at head-office), your QMS must include the off-site processes within your QMS and ensure that such processes comply with ISO 9001 requirements.
 The expectation is to flow down to the off-site facility, the relevant ISO 9001 requirements that you would have to implement, had you carried out the process at your own facility.
 Performance indicators to measure the effectiveness of product realization in meeting requirements and achieving quality objectives will be specific to each realization process and focus on reducing variation and waste in realization processes and related use of resources.
 Objectives may be used to monitor and improve process productivity, reduction of cycle time, errors, omissions, and failures, etc. You must also consider indicators to measure product performance such as – reduction in defect rates, PPM’s (defective parts per million), scrap rates, waste and rework, improvement in on-time delivery, product returns from customers, etc.

 8.2 Determination of Requirements for Products and Services